1. What the SDR role actually is

 - LinkedIn — observe before you reach out.
 Comment on their content first.
 Connection requests under 300 characters with specific personalisation; never "I'd love to connect".

-The reply rate to watch: 5-10% on cold email, 3-8% on LinkedIn outreach, 10-25% call-to-conversation on phone.
-Top performers cluster at the top of each range; the bottom half hides at half those rates and gets blamed on "the market".
+Watch reply rate by channel — cold email, LinkedIn outreach, and call-to-conversation on the phone each have their own range.
+Top performers cluster at the top of each; the bottom half runs at a fraction of that and gets blamed on "the market".

 4. Qualifying without burning leads